peterinnes/LILE_common_garden/README.md

 'misc_Env_Analysis.R' contains code for the transfer distance test and the environmental PCA.

 'Maps.R' contains code for creation of Figure 1.

+All data is stored in the accompanying Dryad repository: https://doi.org/10.5061/dryad.tdz08kq1n